Our current research is centered on the regulation of cellular expression, structure, function and evolution of eukaryotic transporters.

 called BsdA, recruiting HulA ubiqutin ligase and promoting autophagy (Evangelinos et al., 2016).

 d) Identification that the AP-2 adaptor complex, which in mammals is a major partner of clathrin-mediated endocytosis, has a specialized clathrin-independent role in apical endocytosis and polar growth in fungi.
 The role of AP-2 in the maintenance of proper apical membrane lipid and cell wall composition was supported by its functional interaction with sphingolipid biosynthesis, apical sterol-rich membrane domains and its essentiality in polar deposition of chitin.
 These findings supported that the AP-2 complex of fungi has acquired, in the course of evolution, a specialized clathrin-independent function necessary for polar growth Martzoukou et al., 2016).
-The pharmacological importance of these findings in antifungal research are apparent.

-Current aims and specific question
+Current aims and specific questions